rosscdh/mycroft-lights/skill-lights/README.md

 # <img src='https://raw.githack.com/FortAwesome/Font-Awesome/master/svgs/solid/laugh.svg' card_color='#22a7f0' width='50' height='50' style='vertical-align:bottom'/> Jokes
- Let Mycroft brighten your day with a little humor
+ Let Mycroft brighten your day by turning the lights on (or off)

 ## About
-Brighten your day with a little humor.
-This draws on the jokes collected by the [PyJokes project](https://github.com/pyjokes/pyjokes) to give you a chuckle.

- The joke categories are:
- * Neutral -- jokes that are safe for work, kids or your grandmother
- * Chuck Norris -- jokes only a geek can love

- _WARNING:  Laughter is not guaranteed, but eye rolls are likely._
+A simple skill to turn lights on or off.

+Pages a go server that interacts with GPIO on your behalf (yes, i know you can do it in py but go is cool and can run on other raspberries)

+ You can:
+ * turn lights on
+ * turn lights off

  ## Examples
+* "lights on"
+* "lights off"
+* "brighten"
-* "Make me laugh"
+* "darken"
-* "Tell me a joke"
-* "Tell me a Chuck Norris joke"
-* "How about a neutral joke"

 ## Credits
 Mycroft AI (@MycroftAI)

 ## Category
-**Entertainment**
+**Home Automation**

 ## Tags
-#joke
-#jokes
-#humor
-#humour
-#funny
+#iot
+#homeautomation
+#skill
+#mycroft